-In addition to exemptions on which we may rely as a foreign private issuer, our Founding Shareholders beneficially own more than 50% of the voting power of our shares eligible to vote in the election of directors, and we may therefore be able to rely on certain exemptions as a "controlled company" as set forth in the Nasdaq rules.
-Under these corporate governance standards, a company of which more than 50% of the voting power is held by an individual, group or another company is a "controlled company" and may elect to utilize exemptions from certain corporate governance standards, including the requirement (1) that a majority of the board of directors consist of independent directors, (2) to have a compensation committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities and (3) that our director nominations be made, or recommended to the full board of directors, by our independent directors or by a nominations committee that is composed entirely of independent directors and that we adopt a written charter or board resolution addressing the nominations process.
-We utilize the exemption from the requirement to have a majority of the board of directors consist of independent directors.
-In the event that we cease to be a "controlled company," and to the extent we may not rely on similar exemptions as a foreign private issuer, we will be required to comply with these provisions within the applicable transition periods so long as our Ordinary Shares continue to be listed on Nasdaq.
+Until recently, we were a "controlled company" as set forth in the Nasdaq rules, and were able to rely on a "controlled company" exemption in addition to exemptions on which we may rely as a foreign private issuer, because our Founding Shareholders beneficially owned more than 50% of the voting power of our Ordinary Shares eligible to vote in the election of directors.
+However, as of December 31, 2021, our Founding Shareholders beneficially own approximately 49.97% of our Ordinary Shares, and we may no longer rely on such "controlled company" exemptions.

+Under Nasdaq rules, a company of which more than 50% of the voting power is held by an individual, group or another company is a "controlled company" and may elect to utilize exemptions from certain corporate governance standards, including the requirement (1) that a majority of the board of directors consist of independent directors, (2) to have a compensation committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities and (3) that our director nominations be made, or recommended to the full board of directors, by our independent directors or by a nominations committee that is composed entirely of independent directors and that we adopt a written charter or board resolution addressing the nominations process.

+Until recently, we utilized the exemption from the requirement to have a majority of the board of directors consist of independent directors.
+We ceased to be a "controlled company" in November 2021 and are required to comply with the relevant Nasdaq rules within the applicable transition periods.